What to bring to a photo tour?

 Our recommendation: Powerextra Professional Waterproof Camera Rain Cover Protector

 Another important thing, even the most important, choose a camera bag that is safe for your equipment.
-You not will want that small movement, crash your lenses, or a small rain cause that all your equipment get humidity.
+You not will want that small movement, crash your lenses, or a small rain cause all your equipment gets humidity.
 So choose a bag according to your equipment, but also that is safe for that.

 Optional Photography Equipment

-We don’t speak here about bringing flashes, photo travel (usually) its to photograph landscapes, lifestyle, architecture… but there is an important moment where a small lantern will be so useful: night photography.
+We don’t speak here about bringing flashes, photo travel (usually) it’s to photograph landscapes, lifestyle, architecture… But there is an important moment where a small lantern will be so useful: night photography.

 Recommendation: Vont Spark LED Headlamp Flashlight (2 PACK)

 Also, when you will be sleeping in tents, a light will be a must.
 For better movements during the night in the middle of a mountain or the desert, we suggest you a lantern.